top of page

 Unlike all my previous blog postings, this is not a book review.
 This is an homage to Edward Abbey and a memoir of my discovery of Desert Solitaire.

 The year was 1985.
-Before camping out in Big Bend National Park, my brother and I needed to check-in the Park Headquarters and Visitor Center to pick up our backcountry camping permit.
-At the Visitor Center, a bookshop sold books and guidebooks relevant to that region’s deserts and mountains.
-One title attracted my attention.
+Before camping out in Big Bend National Park in Texas, my brother and I checked reported to the Park Headquarters and Visitor Center to pick up our backcountry camping permits.
+At the Visitor Center, a bookshop sold books and guidebooks about that region’s deserts and mountains.
+One title caught my eye.
 Desert Solitaire.

-I removed it off the shelf and browses through it.
-Mine was love at First Read.
-I must read this book!
-Needing to travel light, I did not buy it, instead I made a mental note to buy it when I returned home.
+I removed it from the shelf to browse through it.
+Call it, Love at First Read.
+Note to self: I must read this book!
+Yet, needing to travel light for my return flight home, I did not buy it.
+Instead, I would track it down when I returned home.

-Once home in Providence, RI, I ventured to the College Hill Bookstore on Thayer Street in the heart of the shops catering to the students of Brown University and of Rhode Island School of Design (RISD).
-As the author was until then unknown to me, I assumed that he was little known to others, and that I would need to special order the book.
-Wrong!
-It was in stock, waiting for me to buy it immediately, which I did.
-And I read it immediately.
-Since then, I’ve been a devotee of the literature of Edward Abbey.
+Home in Providence, RI, I ventured to the College Hill Bookstore in the heart of the shopping district that caters to the students of Brown University and of Rhode Island School of Design (RISD).
+Until my discovery at Big Bend, the author was unknown to me, so I assumed that I would need to place a special order for this obscure author’s book.
+Delightfully wrong!
+The book was in stock.
+I purchased it and read it almost immediately.
+Since then, I have read almost the entire oeuvre of Edward Abbey.
+As an acolyte of Abbey, I have read Desert Solitaire three times, my third time chapter-by-chapter backwards.
+Because, according to Kierkegaard, life is lived forwards but understood backwards.

 No paper was trashed nor trees felled nor truths stretched to create this website.